bobstarul/bobstarul.github.io/_posts/2022-07-08-FirstPost.md

 malware on infected machines?

  In order to identify this malware on infected machines, we can look for a running service named _MalService_ and also check for connections to the URL _http://www.malwareanalysisbook.com_ .

+ ##Lab1-3

+ > 1.Upload the Lab01-03.exe file to http://www.VirusTotal.com/.
+Does it match
+any existing antivirus definitions?

+> 2.Are there any indications that this file is packed or obfuscated?
+If so, what are these indicators?
+If the file is packed, unpack it if possible.

+> 3.Do any imports hint at this program’s functionality?
+If so, which imports are they and what do they tell you?

+> 4.What host- or network-based indicators could be used to identify this malware on infected machines?

 [PEiD]:/assets/img/Lab1-1/PeiD_MicrosoftVisualC++6.0.png